pmarrapese/tg-logsaver/README.md

 This [Node.js](https://nodejs.org) application automates downloading of messages from [Telegram Messenger](https://telegram.org/).

 ## Requirements
 This application requires an ES6-friendly version of Node.
-It was developed on Node v6.
+It should run on Node v4 and higher.

 ## Usage
 ### Obtaining App ID and App Hash